Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 ### 3.4 Paragraphs

-+ Paragraph-level tips
+Paragraph-level tips:

 + 1 paragraph = 1 idea
   + Let the reader appreciates short paragraphs and white space one the page;
   + Try to keep your paragraphs short and focused on a single idea.

 + Give away the punch line early.
   + Present the main findings or conclusions at the beginning of a scientific paper.

++ Paragraph flow is helped by:
+  + logical flow of ideas
+  + parallel sentence structures
+  + if necessary, transition words

++ Your reader remembers the first sentence and the last sentence best.
+Make the last sentence memorable.
+Emphasis at the end.

++ Logical flow of ideas:
+  + Sequential in time: avoid the Memento approach;
+  + General → specific: take-home message first;
+  + Logical arguments: if "a" then "b"; "a" therefore "b".